fbnlsr/my-website/src/en/about/index.md

   Regardless of the problem at hand, I create **a custom theme** that closely aligns with the expressed needs.
 This approach simplifies the updates for your website and ensures an optimal compatibility with the newest versions of the **WordPress Core** and the plugins used.
 aboutSection6Title: "Static sites, a return to basics."
 aboutSection6Text: |
-  Because they excel in terms of **speed** and **security**, I use **static site generators** to offer solutions that enable a rapid deployment, while allowing updating content with ease and maintaining the source code.
-Thanks to **Gridsome** or **Eleventy**, it's possible to smoothly and afforably launch a fairly flexible, remarkably fast and extremely lightweight website.
+  Because they excel in terms of **speed** and **security**, I use **static site generators** to offer solutions that allow for a rapid deployment, all the while allowing for easy content updates and maintaining a clean code base.
+Thanks to **Gridsome** or **Eleventy**, it's possible to smoothly and afforably launch a website that stays flexible, remarkably fast and extremely lightweight.
 aboutBox3Title: "Methodology"
 aboutBox3Text: |
   I'm making use of my experience in **teamwork** and my penchant for effective **productivity methods** to deploy robust, developer-friendly, and maintainable code.
 method1Title: "Code"
 method1Text: |
   I work with an **RWD / Mobile First** approach for the frontend.
-I ensure the robustness of my code with **unit tests**.
+I ensure the robustness of my code with **unit testing**.
 When in a team, I help with PRs and **code review**.
 method2Title: "Workflow"
 method2Text: |
   Thanks to my **SCRUM experience**, I can work alone or in a team.
 I can also implement a **Continuous Integration** workflow that helps prevent regressions.